mihail911/mihail911.github.io/src/pages/articles/2018-22-10---Transformers-Attention-In-Disguise/index.md

 In the case of the masked decoder self-attention, the same is true except that a mask is applied so that a position of decoding can only attend to previous positions.

-In the case of the encoder-decoder self-attention, the keys and values are the output of the encoder layer stack and the queries are the output of the previous decoder layer.
+In the case of the encoder-decoder attention, the keys and values are the output of the encoder layer stack and the queries are the output of the previous decoder layer.

 The multi-head attention operation basically means that instead of applying an attention operation once, we will do it several